openhab/openhab-docs/addons/index.md

 misc = restdocs
 ```

-To install the network binding like we ant in this example, we just need to add the id *network* to the binding section.
+To install the network binding like we want in this example, we just need to add the id *network* to the binding section.

 ```text
 binding = astro,mqtt1,network
 ```

 After saving the file, the add-on will be installed.

 ### With a `.jar` file